Hyalessa maculaticollis: Impact of the rainy season

 It is considered that the first song of H. maculaticollis is greatly affected by the amount of precipitation in summer, that is, the rainy season (monsoon).
 The rainy season varies from year to year and from region to region, but as an average feature, precipitation tends to increase toward the south and west.
 In addition, the normal value after the rainy season is earlier in the south and later in the northern regions.

 In western Japan, where there is a lot of rainfall in the summer and the soil is clayey and has good water retention which limits the H. maculaticollis to inhabit those areas.
-Except for slopes, stable observations of Hatsune have been recorded in the Setouchi region, where precipitation is relatively low, or in the Sanin region, where Andosols spread.
+Except for slopes, stable observations of Hatsune have been recorded in the Setouchi region, where precipitation is relatively low, or in the Sanin region, where andosols spread.

-Kobe City and Sumoto City in Hyogo Prefecture canceled the biological seasonal observation on the way, but Matsue City continued until the end of the observation in 2020.Normal values at these points are around late July.
+Kobe City and Sumoto City in Hyogo Prefecture canceled the biological seasonal observation on the way, but Matsue City continued until the end of the observation in 2020.
+Normal values at these points are around late July.

 In East Japan, where the amount of precipitation in summer is relatively low and the Andosols and the Kanto Loam Formation spread, H. maculaticollis is widely distributed throughout flat lands, and the first sound tends to be earlier year by year.
 Among them, Yamagata, Nagano, Kofu, Kumagaya, etc., where precipitation is low, have the earliest first ringing even when viewed nationwide.

 In Tokyo and Yokohama, where there is more rainfall than these points, the first sound is delayed a little, and in Maebashi and Utsunomiya, where there is relatively much rainfall in the Kanto region, the normal value of the first sound is in August.

 In Nagano Prefecture, the time of the first ringing is more than 10 days off in Nagano City and Iida City, and the normal value in Iida City in the Nanshin region (where biological season observation has already been completed) is early August.

 Cicadas tend to appear after the soil dries a little more than after the rainy season.
-In addition, although biological season observations have not been made, it also applies to the fact that H. maculaticollis begins to song during the late summer in various parts of western Japan such as Kyoto.
+In addition, although biological season observations have not been made, it also applies to the fact that H. maculaticollis begins to sing during the late summer in various parts of western Japan such as Kyoto.
 On the other hand, Kochi Prefecture and the Hokuriku region are areas where the first songs are being heard later year by year.
 Kochi Prefecture's first ring in 2020 was August 1, the latest since the start of observation records in 1981 [6], which is believed to be due to the record long rains in July.

 In the Hokuriku region, the number of years when the first singing is not observed is increasing.
 It is possible that the natural environment of these areas has changed due to increased daily and hourly precipitation, and the population of H. maculaticollis has decreased.